-We have written a detailed post on two day Barcelona trip, with many sightseeing options to consider.
-READ: Our detailed guide to Barcelona in 2 days.
+We have written a detailed post on a two day Barcelona trip, with many sightseeing options to consider.
+READ Our detailed guide to Barcelona in 2 days.

-In essence, here is what you should be targeting for sightseeing in a 2 day trip to Barcelona.
+In essence, here is what you should be targeting for sightseeing on a 2 day trip to Barcelona.

 - Day 2 in Barcelona – Spend half a day at the touristy La Ramblas/Gothic Quarter or head to Gracia neighborhood (not a super touristy area).
 And spend half a day at the beach or Port Vell.